Teen Council

 Why It Matters

-National research from leading museums shows that teen programs like this have a lasting impact, building confidence, communication skills, and a lifelong sense of belonging in cultural spaces.
-When teens are trusted as collaborators rather than treated as an audience, they gain agency, discover new career paths, and learn how to express their ideas with clarity and confidence.
+Research from leading museums shows that teen programs like this leave a lasting mark, building confidence, communication skills, and a lifelong sense of belonging in cultural spaces.
+When young people are trusted as collaborators rather than treated as an audience, they gain agency, discover new career paths, and learn to express their ideas with clarity.

-For MarinMOCA, the Teen Council ensures that young voices are part of the museum’s present and future.
-At a time when teens are navigating academic pressure, social fragmentation, and climate anxiety, the council offers a rare opportunity: meaningful participation, creative leadership, and a sense of ownership over public space.
+For MarinMOCA, the Teen Council ensures that young voices are part of the museum's present and its future.
+At a time when teens are navigating academic pressure, social fragmentation, and climate anxiety, the council offers something rare: meaningful participation, creative leadership, and a sense of ownership over public space.
+Teen leadership does not only benefit teens.
+It strengthens the museum and the community as a whole.